Bryophyte Crawl Club

 Thank you for your response. ✨

 August 23rd 2025, Saturday at 9:00 am.
 Danville MO.
 We will hike the Fern Ridge Trail at Graham Cave State Park and see what species we can find on the sandstone vertical wall.
 If time and weather allow, we can continue on to the Graham Cave trail and inspect the water loving bryophytes in and around the waterfall.
-Altogether, the trails are no more than 0.5 miles long.
-We will meet at the lower parking lot with coordinates here: 38.903069, -91.576386 Flier

 Graham Cave SP.
 The sandstone verticle walls are home to several unique species of bryophytes such as Brothera leana and Dicranum flagellare.